survivejs/react-book/manuscript/08_building_kanban.md

 This is a useful technique for your own code.
 If you have a section of code that evaluates as `false` after this process, the minifier will remove it from the build completely.

-Trigger `npm run build` again, and you should see improved results:
+Execute `npm run build` again, and you should see improved results:

 ```bash
 > webpack